Software remastering: 98lite

-Revenge of Mozilla

-Revenge of Mozilla is another free application that removes Internet Explorer and many other non-essential components from Windows 98 and restores the Windows 95 explorer.exe.
-There are two versions of this, one for the original Windows 98 release, and another for Win98 SE; there is no version for Windows Me.
-This is no longer supported, and not being updated.

 Embedded

 There is also a company spun off from Lite-PC that produces Windows 98 and Me installations which are small enough to easily fit on embedded microchips, as small as 8MB, using 98EOS.
 There are also many free alternatives to this, such as Mindows and Nano98, which can provide either smaller file sizes, or more broad functionality.

 Windows 2000 and later

 2000-XPLite

 The creator of 98lite also built a similar tool for Windows 2000 and Windows XP, called 2000-XPLite, which removes Windows components that are not intended to be removable.
 This includes Out-Of-Box Experience, Internet Explorer, Outlook Express, Windows Media Player, and others.
 2000-XPLite also allows tweaks to the Operating System to enhance its performance.

 2000-XPLite does not use a text interface as did 98lite.
 Like 98lite, 2000-XPlite installs Windows with all components, and then removes unwanted components after installation.

 nLite

 nLite is designed to remove unwanted Windows 2000, Windows XP (32 and 64 bit) and Windows Server 2003 system components, and create cut-down customized installation CDs. nLite was built by Dino Nuhagić and is free for personal use with purchase options available.
 In September 2014, a beta-version for Windows 7 and later was publicly released.

 After the user chooses the wanted 'functionality' options, nLite attempts to warn the user against removing dependent components during the creation of a custom installer.
 It also lets users add device drivers, integrate Service Packs and other Windows Updates as well as remove drivers for obsolete or unwanted hardware and remove unwanted language and keyboard options and unwanted applications.

 It allows customization of the installation process, including Product Key entry, administrator's password, regional settings and creating user account names and other options normally set in Control Panel after installation, as well as numerous 'tweaks'.
 Various degrees of 'unattended installation' are also possible.
 At the end of the installer creation process, nLite can burn the installation direct to CD, or create an .iso image for later use.
 It also has the option of saving and loading previous session choices, (in .txt format) to speed up checking or further modification of the custom installation, should that be required.

 Since the custom installer does not contain unwanted components, this can lead to a smaller installation package and faster installation, which is of considerable benefit to IT Staff still using a manual 'roll out' approach (without the benefit of Microsoft Sysprep).
 Such software-minimized CDs can also allow a Windows system to be installed on hard disks below 512 MB in size.